About the Bill

 A focus group was held at the Scottish Parliament on the evening of the 31st October 2017.
 We had input from 22 individuals representing a variety of professions who have direct experience of working with Children and Young Peoplr.

-The Cabinet Secretary for Education and Skills wrote to the Committee on 7 June 2017 regarding, among other things, amendments to the Bill and the consultation on the code of practice (page 3 of letter).
+The Convener wrote to the Cabinet Secretary for Education and Skills on 7 July 2017 and the Committee received a response from the Cabinet Secretary for education and Skills on the 26 July 2017.
+The letter contained questions among other things, amendments to the Bill and the consultation on the code of practice (page 3 of letter).

 The Convener wrote to the Cabinet Secretary for Education and Skills regarding the Code of Practice on 21 September 2017.